Premature Child Study (PCS) from the Alberta BLOOM study

 For infants joining at birth

-The study will take place at hospitals throughout Calgary while the infant is still in the NICU, and later at the participant’s home.
+The study will take place at hospitals throughout Calgary while the infant is still admitted, and later at the participant’s home.
 Families will also be asked to attend two clinic visits at the Alberta Children’s Hospital when the participating child is 1 to 2 years of age and again at 3 years of age.

 For children joining from previous studies